 - 2.1.
 A set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; the program's aims must be made available to: - Program applicants - Residents and fellows - Faculty members - 2.2.
-Competency-based goals and objectives for each educational experience are designed to promote progress on a trajectory to autonomous practice.
-These must be distributed, reviewed, and available to residents and fellows and faculty members. - 2.3.
+Competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice.
+These must be distributed and made available to residents and fellows and faculty members to review. - 2.3.
 Delineation of resident responsibilities for patient care, progressive responsibility for patient management, and graded supervision - 2.4.
-A broad range of structured didactic activities - Residents and fellows must be provided with protected time to participate in core didactic activities. - 2.5.
-Formal educational activities that promote patient safety-related goals, tools, and techniques
+A broad range of structured didactic activities - 2.5.
+Residents and fellows must be provided with protected time in which to participate in core didactic activities. - 2.6.
+Advancement of residents' and fellows' knowledge of ethical principles foundational to medical professionalism - 2.7.
+Advancement in the residents' and fellows' knowledge of the basic principles of scientific inquiry, including how research is designed, conducted, evaluated, explained to patients, and applied to patient care